 Caravans and Motorhomes

 Bringing your own home to accompany you on the route is an excellent way to explore the route and its surroundings.
-There are many suitable sites along the John Muir Way which we've listed here, but they are also outlined in the accommodation listings for each route section.
+There are many suitable sites along the John Muir Way, which we've included in the list of campsites above.
+You'll also find sites included in the accommodation listings for each route section, where available.
 Let us know if we've missed something out!

 Castles, Towers and Scottish Estates